OmerKhureshi/LogWeaver/README.md

 # LogWeaver

 Use this library to generate call trace log file for a java class.
+These log files can be used with the [Call Stack Visualization tool](https://github.com/omersalar/CSVFull) to view a visualization of the call trace.

 ### How to generate log file?
 1. Download or clone this reporsitory.